siddharths067/MindTickleAssignment/README.md

    #### OUTPUT
-   * Method 1: View the Debug Log in the SBT shell
+   * Method 1: View the Debug Log in the SBT shell (Large Data is fetched so can quickly clog it)
    * Method 2: Subscribe to the channel ChannelprevReqResN in redis where N is your request ID N=1 if the request was the first one to be fired.
-We generate the requestID in the controller itself so it can always be returned instantaneously to the user through UI
+We generate the requestID in the controller itself so it can always be returned instantaneously to the user through UI. **This is the preferred method**